 This website will help you learn more about the Ho`opulapula Haraguchi Rice Mill and our educational programs.
 We hope you will join our organization and help support our work.

-Please RESPECT residents & endangerd wildlife- NO Public access into the farm & Rice Mill unless through EXCLUSIVE GUIDED TOURS, please click on our TOURS page for more information.
+Please RESPECT residents & endangerd wildlife- NO Public access into the farm & Rice Mill unless through EXCLUSIVE GUIDED TOURS.